 The TASC Steering Committee (TASC SC) contains the following members:

-- The chairs of each TASC working Group.
+- The chairs of each TASC working Group and coordinated activity.

 - The TASC Board members.